kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 The device works _multi-lingual_ by default, i.e. each chatbot/FRIEND can automatically _understand and speak multiple languages_.
 No changes in code (or system prompts) needed.
 Also mixed usage is supported (changing language in same dialog session).
 List of supported languages (Aug.
 2025): 99 languages in [STT](https://elevenlabs.io/docs/capabilities/speech-to-text#supported-languages), 57 languages for [TTS](https://platform.openai.com/docs/guides/text-to-speech#supported-languages).

+**New since September 2025**: Interesting dialogs can be _sent by email_ to personal (predefined) email accounts.
+Purpose: Archiving chats from (non-connected) mobile AI devices (similar to copy/paste from Serial Monitor on connected devices).

 **New since August 2025**: supporting _1-N chatbots/FRIENDS_ with user defined personality (System Prompts), custom defined TTS voice parameter allow to assign _different voices_ to each friend.
 The LLM AI response latency significantly improved (about _2x faster than before)_, using _GroqCloud_ API services.
 Groq sever API also allow to use LLM models from different sources (e.g. Meta, DeepSeek, Open AI).
 Project name changed from KALO-ESP32-Voice-**ChatGPT** (supporting Open AI only) to KALO-ESP32-Voice-**AI_Friends** (multiple models, multiple custom chatbots).

 The included chatbot friends serve as template for your own custom chatbots, coded examples: _ONYX_ (role of a 'good old friend'), _FRED_ (a constantly annoyed guy), _GlaDOS_ (the aggressive egocentric bot), or _VEGGI_ (best friend of vegan and healthy food).
 You could start a virtual conversation e.g. with a human warm up question: _"Hi my friend, tell me, how was your week, any exiting stories?"_. or waking up another friend with a statement like _"Hi FRED, are you online?"_